jaspector

 Fees based on State-approved formulas

-Typical inspection sequence: Call to request inspection or use online TraKit system.
+Typical sequence: Call to request inspection or use online TraKit system.

 Structural, Mechanical & Plumbing permits issued by city.
 All alteration types requiring permits apply.

-Typical processing time is Varies by project complexity; permits expire if work not started within 180 days..
+Building permit processing times in Dayton, OR typically run Varies by project complexity; permits expire if work not started within 180 days..
+Timelines can vary based on project complexity and current department workload.